gamirkola/Nemork/README.md

 ```

-This will be an example of output:
+This is an example of output:

 ```
 press 'Q' to quit sniffing